 "I have the nerve to walk my own way, however hard, in my search for reality, rather than climb upon the rattling wagon of wishful illusions."

-Over the years I've done a huge amount of research on female explorers and explorers in general.
+Over the years I've done a huge amount of research on women explorers and explorers in general.
 Although things are changing, the world of adventure and exploration is still largely dominated by the same white male figures.
 We see them in books and on our TVs, and I stared this project to try in some small way to break that cycle.

 Growing up in a poor household in Florida, Zora had to work throughout her childhood to help keep her family afloat.
 After her mother died, her father remarried and Zora disappeared on what she called her "years of wondering".
 To this day, there is no record of where she went for nearly a decade, but age 26, Zora came back.
 Somehow, she managed to disguise herself as a 16-year-old schoolgirl, and re-entered high school to finish her education.
 She went on to graduate, and more determined than ever, moved to New York in 1925 with $1.50 in her pocket, to study anthropology at Columbia University.